RyanThornburg/plex-library-helperr/README.md

 ### `[[radarr.profilers]]`/`[[sonarr.profilers]]`

-Assigns a quality profile to movies matched by title or studio.
+Assigns a quality profile to movies matched by title or studio/network.

 | Key           | Description                                                               |
 |-----          |-------------                                                              |